jaksonlin/pitest-gradle-plugin/README.md

 - Jacoco reports are appended to `target/jacoco/jacocoTest.exec`.
 - Pitest reports are generated in XML format.
 - Failed tests are skipped for Pitest analysis.
+- The plugin will only run pitest on test classes that the test cases for them are passed.